crossbeam-rs/rfcs/text/2017-05-02-atomic-api.md

 Closures are also more difficult to misuse.

-Moreover, it's hard to explain why, but closures have shown slightly better numbers in my benchmarks (anecdotal evidence).
+Moreover, it's hard to explain why, but closures have shown slightly better numbers in my benchmarks (anecdotal evidence only).

 Perhaps the decision is not clear-cut, but for the aforementioned reasons closures are preferred over guards.
 They are more explicit,